VA3KWJ/Scripts/Windows/SysOps/README.md

 Windows maintenance utilities.

 ## deepClean.ps1
-Performs a thorough disk cleanup by purging temporary folders, browser caches, business app data and shadow copies.
-Can also empty Downloads folders and remove OST files.
-Outputs reclaimed disk space after the run.
+Performs a thorough disk cleanup by purging temp folders, caches and shadow copies.
+Use `-IncludeDownloads` to also clear user Download folders and `-RemoveOST` to delete Outlook OST files.
+The script reports reclaimed disk space at the end.

 ## WinUpdate.ps1
-Resets Windows Update by stopping services, clearing caches, re-registering DLLs and forcing a new scan.
-Prompts for a reboot when complete.
+Stops update services, clears caches, re-registers DLLs and forces a new scan.
+Run as Administrator and reboot when prompted.

 ## vssComponents.bat
-Re-registers core Volume Shadow Copy Service DLLs and restarts related services.
+Re-registers core Volume Shadow Copy Service components and restarts related services.